manuel-192/Antergos/Antergos-ant2aur/README.md

-# Latest AUR packages for Antergos
+# Latest AUR packages for Antergos (NOTE soon becoming obsolete!)
 This repo includes certain hand picked packages for Antergos users.
 The packages are built using the AUR PKGBUILD definitions.
 <br>
 You may write to https://forum.antergos.com about any issues with this repo.